sonibla/PersonalBank/README.md

 ```
 AccountingNotebookPresenter new openWithSpec
 ```
-Then discover by yourself.
-A good UI shouldn't need explanations (same for the code btw)
+Then discover.
+Maybe my UI should need explanations, maybe not, idk (I did this app for myself so I made it intuitive for me, without following any UI/UX guidelines)

 ## License